 DOSAGE AND ADMINISTRATION

-The difference in bioavailability of ZUBSOLV compared to SUBOXONE tablet requires a different tablet strength to be given to the patient.
-One ZUBSOLV 5.7/1.4 mg sublingual tablet provides equivalent buprenorphine exposure to one SUBOXONE 8/2 mg sublingual tablet.
+The difference in bioavailability of ZUBSOLV compared to Suboxone® tablet requires a different tablet strength to be given to the patient.
+One ZUBSOLV 5.7 mg/1.4 mg sublingual tablet provides equivalent buprenorphine exposure to one Suboxone® 8 mg/2 mg sublingual tablet.

 ZUBSOLV sublingual tablet is indicated for maintenance treatment.
-The recommended target dosage of ZUBSOLV sublingual tablet is 11.4 mg/2.8 mg buprenorphine/naloxone/day (two 5.7/1.4 mg tablets) as a single daily dose
+The recommended target dosage of ZUBSOLV sublingual tablet is 11.4 mg/2.9 mg buprenorphine/naloxone/day as a single daily dose.

-The dosage of ZUBSOLV sublingual tablet should be progressively adjusted in increments/decrements of 1.4 mg/0.36 mg or 2.8 mg/0.72 mg buprenorphine/naloxone to a level that holds the patient in treatment and suppresses opioid withdrawal signs and symptoms
+The dosage of ZUBSOLV sublingual tablet should be progressively adjusted in increments/decrements of 2.9 mg/0.71mg buprenorphine/naloxone or lower, to a level that holds the patient in treatment and suppresses opioid withdrawal signs and symptoms.

-The maintenance dose of ZUBSOLV sublingual tablet is generally in the range of 2.8 mg/0.72 mg buprenorphine/naloxone to 17.1 mg/4.2 mg buprenorphine/naloxone per day depending on the individual patient.
-Dosages higher than this have not been demonstrated to provide any clinical advantage
+The maintenance dose of ZUBSOLV sublingual tablet is generally in the range of 2.9 mg/0.71 mg buprenorphine/naloxone to 17.2 mg/4.2 mg buprenorphine/naloxone per day depending on the individual patient.
+Dosages higher than this have not been demonstrated to provide any clinical advantage.

 When determining the prescription quantity for unsupervised administration, consider the patient's level of stability, the security of his or her home situation, and other factors likely to affect the ability to manage supplies of take-home medication.